Expressways of Japan: Features

+Vehicles unable to reach a speed over 50 km/h (31.06856 mph), such as a tractor or moped, are not permitted on an expressway.
+Variable speed limits are also in effect on most expressways and speeds are temporarily reduced due to adverse driving conditions.

 Many rest facilities such as parking areas (usually only with toilets or small shops) and service areas (usually with many more amenities such as restaurants and gas stations) serve travellers along national expressways.

 Route numbering

 On October 24, 2016, the Japanese Ministry of Land, Infrastructure, Transport and Tourism had introduced a new format of route numbering system for national expressways.
 Expressway route numbers begin with the prefix E or C (for circular route) followed by their respective numbers.
 Expressway routes are numbered according to the parallel national highway routes; for example, the E1 Tomei Expressway runs parallel with the National Route 1.
 However, there are exceptions in this rule, and some expressways that are assigned with the two-digit numbers greater than 59 which are not used for the national highway route numbers.
 The E64 Tsugaru Expressway is an example of this exception as it parallels National Route 101.

-If there are more than one expressway being constructed in parallel with their respective national highways, newer expressways within the same corridor carry the suffix A at the end of their route numbers.
-For example, the Chūgoku Expressway and San'yō Expressway both run in parallel along the National Route 2 corridor and the San'yō Expressway is assigned the route code of E2 for being constructed first, and the newer Chūgoku Expressway is assigned the route number of E2A.
+If more than one expressway runs parallel with a national highway route, the newer expressway within the corridor or one that deviates further from the national highway route may carry the suffix A at the end of its route number.
+For example, the Chūgoku Expressway and San'yō Expressway both run in parallel along the National Route 2 corridor.
+The San'yō Expressway is assigned the route code of E2 for running closer to the path of National Route 2 through the coastal cities, and the Chūgoku Expressway which runs further inland is assigned the route number of E2A.